 In addition, you could apply walnut oil directly to your hair.
 Walnut oil prevents infections, due to its powerful antimicrobial and antibacterial properties.

 Furthermore, walnut oil hydrates, strengthen and thickens the hair.
 Massage the hair gently to nourish it.
-Moreover, people use it as a home remedy for dealing with dandruff, preventing growing of gray hair, and faster hair growth.
+Moreover, people use it as a home remedy for dealing with dandruff, preventing growing of gray hair.